nishidshajib/eco-landing/content/refinanceloanofficers/blogs/when-should-you-refinance-mortgage-2025.md

 image: "https://images.unsplash.com/photo-1460925895917-afdab827c52f?q=80&w=1200&auto=format&fit=crop"
 ---

-# When Should You Refinance Your Mortgage?
-The Complete Timing Guide

 Here's what most homeowners get wrong about refinancing: they focus solely on interest rates and ignore the dozen other factors that determine whether refinancing actually saves money.
 I have seen countless borrowers refinance at the "perfect" time according to rate charts, only to realize years later that they would have been better off keeping their original loan.